Right from the time when a diploid zygote was formed, till the present, we all are just made up of 37.2 trillion microscopic and unicellular cells!

 Root hair cell : found at the end of the plant roots are responsible for the absorption of minerals and water.

-Palisade mesophyll cell : found beneath the epidermis of a leaf are specialized at photosynthesis.
+Palisade mesophyll cell : found beneath the epidermis of a leaf, they are specialised at photosynthesis.

 Sperm and Egg cell: produced in testes and ovaries, fuse together to produce a zygote.